Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 2. Green Logistics and its Paradoxes

-An overview of the standard characteristics of logistical systems reveals several inconsistencies with regards to the mitigation of environmental externalities.
+An overview of the standard characteristics of logistical systems reveals several inconsistencies with regard to the mitigation of environmental externalities.
 They take the form of five basic paradoxes.

 The purpose of logistics is to reduce costs, notably transport costs.
 While the former remains the most salient logistics cost, inventory carrying costs come second.
 In addition, economies of time and improvements in service reliability, including flexibility, are further objectives.
-Corporations involved in the physical distribution of freight are highly supportive of strategies that enable them to cut transport costs in a competitive setting.
-Economies of scale in transportation, as well as higher load densities, are common cost-saving strategies that concomitantly lead to environmental benefits in terms of lower fuel consumption per ton-km.
+Corporations involved in the physical distribution of freight are highly supportive of strategies to cut transport costs in a competitive setting.
+Economies of scale in transportation and higher load densities are common cost-saving strategies that concomitantly lead to environmental benefits in terms of lower fuel consumption per ton-km.
 On some occasions, the cost-saving strategies pursued by logistic operators can be at variance with environmental considerations that become externalized.
 This means that the benefits of logistics are realized by the users and eventually to the consumer if the benefits are shared along the supply chain.